 8. Check Out the Sides Menu

 We unfortunately neglect the sides menu all to often.
 Don’t!
 Show the side options some love.
+Whole30 restaurant options or Paleo restaurant options can usually be found here.
 Get a meat, add a side or two of veggies and you’ve just created your own meal.
 The veggies on the side menu are often things like roasted or grilled veggies with out much fuss added in.
 It’s a simple way to cut down on the questions and customizations that ordering entrée might otherwise require.

 My go-to is usually eggs, breakfast potatoes and a fruit or veggie.
 I get breakfast meats like sausage and bacon if I’m at a restaurant which has nitrate-free or locally sourced products.
 More often than not, they will mark that on the menu if you’re at a health focused restaurant.
 (Another big reason to pick the place!)

-Another quick tip about eating breakfast at a restaurant: eggs and potatoes.
+Another quick tip about eating breakfast at restaurants and eating paleo at restaurants: eggs and potatoes.
 Make sure to ask about how the breakfast potatoes or hash browns are cooked or what oil they use to fry them in.
 Some restaurants also use a premade egg mixture for scrambled eggs that contain milk.
 If they do, don’t be afraid to ask if they can crack 2 for you and scramble them separately.
 Every single place I’ve been to has been more than accommodating and willing to do that for me.

 Anywho, just a few tips so you don’t feel like a total lame-o when you have to decline every invite for going out to eat.
 You don’t have to compromise your health goals for a fun night out with friends and food!
-Got more tips for eating Paleo at restaurants?
+Got more tips for eating Paleo at restaurants or Whole30 at restaurants?
 Let me know how you stay healthy while out to eat!

 This post contains affiliate links, though all products are ones I use personally and recommend.
 When you purchase anything using my links, it costs you absolutely nothing extra, but it does give Paleobailey.com a little financial support which helps to keep this blog running.
 Thank you for your continued support, both with your dollars and your interest.